 I’m often loathed to take part in quick fire Q&A blog tags because all of the questions generally seem to be the same as those security questions you have to try and remember when you forget your login details; you’re opening yourself up to significant security risks.
-Then I realised I put myself out there on a daily basis – alright two monthly basis, I’ve neglected the blog a teensy bit – and it’s not every day someone as famous as Rach tags you in one.
-Don’t let her tell you she’s not famous, she’s been on Bristol radio and everything!!
+Then I realised I put myself out there on a daily basis – alright two monthly basis, but as part of a blogger chain mail I’ve been set these questions to answer.

 What’s the most drunk you’ve ever been?
 Definitely a hard one for me because I think I was in a constant state of inebriation from the age of 19 through to 24 and if you know me well, you’ll know I was on the verge of having a serious alcohol problem coupled with my depression.
 That said, there was one night at a friend’s wedding where…no; there was this time when some cadets were visiting our camp and…no can’t say that one; ok, there was a time when a colleague of mine had caught his girlfriend cheating on him and I did what any good friend would do: on a Wednesday morning I took him to the doorstep of a pub and waited there until the landlady was nice enough to open up.
 We left at God knows when, but I woke up on Saturday just in time for brunch.
 I have no idea if I had woken up before then, I can’t remember it.
 I certainly hadn’t shown up to work for the Thursday and Friday, and no-one had considered knocking for me simply assuming that I had a legitimate reason for not being there.
 Scary times.